-&lt;sup>3 See chapter 6 for an explanation of supernova explosion of stars.
+2 See Appendix A1 for supernova explosion of stars.

-&lt;sup>4 See chapter 7 for more information on the geological and the evolution of life on the Planet Earth.
+3 See Appendix A2 for more information on the geological and biological evolution on the Planet Earth.

-The proposed processes underlying the geological formation of the Earth are now generally agreed.
-The origins of life on Earth are, however, less well understood and largely hypothetical.
-The transition of non-living matter to living organisms capable of metabolism, growth and reproduction is a subject of intense scientific investigation and debate.
+living organisms capable of metabolism, growth and reproduction is a subject of intense scientific investigation and debate.
 Differentiation between what consists of 'non-living' and 'living' is a matter of definition, with considerable ambiguity in the demarcation between the two.
-It is believed that 'prebiotic' complex chains of organic molecules that replicate and make copies of themselves may have emerged via a process of self-organization from simpler molecules.
+It is believed that 'pre-biotic' complex chains of organic molecules that replicate and make copies of themselves may have emerged via a process of self-organization from simpler molecules.1

 Replicating complex chains of organic molecules may have been the precursors of early 'single-celled' organisms.
 Symbiosis, or the mutually advantageous association of undifferentiated cells, could have brought into being cells that had parts, or 'organelles' specializing in particular cell functions.
-Unicellular organisms then led to multi-cellular organisms finally leading to organisms with differentiated organs.
+Unicellular organisms then led to multicellular organisms finally leading to organisms with differentiated organs.
 As described by the theory of biological evolution, such living forms then multiplied and diversified.

 Biological evolution is defined as a process of variation and diversification of living forms.
-As a scientific theory, Charles Darwin's postulate of evolution as chance variations in progeny or offspring, with the natural selection of the fittest in adapting to the environment, has much confirming evidence.
-However, the mechanisms by which variations in progeny occur were only understood after Gregor Mendel's account of his principles of inheritance, and the progress of the science of genetics.
-Current 'Neo-Darwinian' theory, a synthesis of Mendelian genetics and random genetic mutation with subsequent natural selection, claims to present a general explanation for the gradual adaptation and evolution of all living organisms on the Planet.
+As a scientific theory, Charles Darwin's postulate of evolution as chance variations in progeny or offspring, with the natural selection of the fittest in adapting to the environment, has much confirming evidence.2 However, the mechanisms by which variations in progeny occur were only understood after Gregor Mendel's account of his principles of inheritance, and the progress of the science of genetics.
+Current 'Neo-Darwinian' theory, a synthesis of Mendelian genetics and random genetic mutation with subsequent natural selection, claims to present a general explanation for the gradual adaptation and evolution of all living organisms on the Planet.3

 Whether the present theory of evolution as it stands can alone adequately explain the development of life forms on Earth, without other contributing factors, is a matter of debate.
-There indeed remains a lack of sufficient paleontological evidence linking the transition
+There indeed remains a lack of sufficient paleontological evidence linking the transition from one major species to another.
+Thus 'macro-evolution', as

-&lt;sup>1 For self-organization and emergence of order in 'open dynamical systems', see chapter 14.
+1 For self-organization and emergence of order in 'open dynamical systems', see Appendix A9.